 When you rest on your back, your nasal passageways have a tendency to close up, which can cause you to snore.
 Sleeping on your left side can help naturally open the airways and make breathing easier.
 You may also find relief if you rest on your right side, but doctors believe sleeping on your left side to be more effective.
 It’s also the recommended sleeping position for people with sleep apnea.

 Because blood vessels are located on the right side of the body, some doctors believe sleeping on the left side will relieve pressure and help people with high blood pressure.

 When you rest on your back, gas doesn’t leave your system quickly.
 If you often deal with bloating, constipation and stomach aches, try sleeping on your left side.
 In this position, gravity can help waste move from the small intestine to the large intestine.

 Because our bodies aren’t symmetrical, sleeping on the left side isn’t right for every single person.
 There’s one group that can benefit from rest on their right side.

 People with Heart Conditions

-The results from a 2003 study suggest sleeping on the right side can help people with heart conditions.
+The results from a 2018 study suggest sleeping on the right side can help people with heart failure.
 In this sleeping position, sleepers may feel less pressure on their heart.
-The results also indicate that right side sleeping helps stabilize blood pressure and heart rate.
+The results also indicate that right side sleeping can help stabilize blood pressure and heart rate.

 It’s important to note, however, that sleeping on the left side showed no signs of harming people with heart conditions.
 Speak with your doctor for personalized advice and information.